 Frank and Diana had been married for eight years and have two children under the age of six.
 Frank has a history of becoming physically abusive toward Diana, at times in front of the children.
 Diana was able to prove in court, via hospital records and police reports, that Frank is a violent husband.
 The judge awarded Diana sole legal custody with supervised visitation for Frank.

 Frank was also ordered to participate in anger management classes before the judge would remove the order for supervised visitation.
 In a case like this where there is a history of domestic abuse, it isn't unusual for the nonviolent parent to obtain legal custody.

-In doing so, the court knows that the custodian parent would not be safe when having to communicate issues regarding the children with the abusive party.
-To keep the custodial parent safe and to ensure the tendency to become violent doesn't spread to the children, the courts do what is in the best interest of all involved.
-Although, I doubt Frank views it that way.
-He has options, however—get his temper under control or risk becoming a virtual stranger to his children.
+In doing so, the court knows that the custodial parent would not be safe when having to communicate issues regarding the children with the abusive party.
+To keep the custodial parent safe and to ensure that his tendency to become violent doesn't affect the children, the courts do what is in the best interest of all involved.
+Frank does have options, however—to get his temper under control or risk becoming a virtual stranger to his children.